Source code for morango.models.certificates

 from django.core.management import call_command

-from django.db import models
+from django.db import connection, models, transaction

-from django.db import transaction
+from django.db.utils import OperationalError

 from django.utils import timezone

-from .fields.crypto import Key
+from morango.errors import (

-from .fields.crypto import PrivateKeyField
+from morango.sync.backends.utils import load_backend

-from .fields.crypto import PublicKeyField
+from .fields.crypto import Key, PrivateKeyField, PublicKeyField

 from .fields.uuids import UUIDModelMixin

-[docs] class Certificate(mptt.models.MPTTModel, UUIDModelMixin): uuid_input_fields = ("public_key", "profile", "salt") parent = models.ForeignKey("Certificate", blank=True, null=True, on_delete=models.CASCADE) # the Morango profile with which this certificate is associated profile = models.CharField(max_length=20) # scope of this certificate, and version of the scope, along with associated params scope_definition = models.ForeignKey("ScopeDefinition", on_delete=models.CASCADE) scope_version = models.IntegerField() scope_params = ( models.TextField() ) # JSON dict of values to insert into scope definitions # track the certificate's public key so we can verify any certificates it signs public_key = PublicKeyField() # a salt value to include in the UUID calculation, to prevent CSR requests from forcing ID collisions salt = models.CharField(max_length=32, blank=True) # the JSON-serialized copy of all the fields above serialized = models.TextField() # signature from the private key of the parent certificate, of the "serialized" field text signature = models.TextField() # when we own a certificate, we'll have the private key for it (otherwise not) _private_key = PrivateKeyField(blank=True, null=True, db_column="private_key") @property def private_key(self): return self._private_key @private_key.setter def private_key(self, value): self._private_key = value if value and not self.public_key: self.public_key = Key( public_key_string=self._private_key.get_public_key_string() )
+[docs] class Certificate(mptt.models.MPTTModel, UUIDModelMixin): uuid_input_fields = ("public_key", "profile", "salt") parent = models.ForeignKey("Certificate", blank=True, null=True, on_delete=models.CASCADE) # the Morango profile with which this certificate is associated profile = models.CharField(max_length=20) # scope of this certificate, and version of the scope, along with associated params scope_definition = models.ForeignKey("ScopeDefinition", on_delete=models.CASCADE) scope_version = models.IntegerField() scope_params = models.TextField() # JSON dict of values to insert into scope definitions # track the certificate's public key so we can verify any certificates it signs public_key = PublicKeyField() # a salt value to include in the UUID calculation, to prevent CSR requests from forcing ID collisions salt = models.CharField(max_length=32, blank=True) # the JSON-serialized copy of all the fields above serialized = models.TextField() # signature from the private key of the parent certificate, of the "serialized" field text signature = models.TextField() # when we own a certificate, we'll have the private key for it (otherwise not) _private_key = PrivateKeyField(blank=True, null=True, db_column="private_key") @property def private_key(self): return self._private_key @private_key.setter def private_key(self, value): self._private_key = value if value and not self.public_key: self.public_key = Key(public_key_string=self._private_key.get_public_key_string())

-[docs] @classmethod def generate_root_certificate(cls, scope_def_id, **extra_scope_params): # attempt to retrieve the requested scope definition object scope_def = ScopeDefinition.retrieve_by_id(scope_def_id) # create a certificate model instance cert = cls() # set the scope definition foreign key, and read some values off of the scope definition model cert.scope_definition = scope_def cert.scope_version = scope_def.version cert.profile = scope_def.profile primary_scope_param_key = scope_def.primary_scope_param_key _assert( primary_scope_param_key, "Root cert can only be created for ScopeDefinition that has primary_scope_param_key defined", ) # generate a key and extract the public key component cert.private_key = Key() cert.public_key = Key( public_key_string=cert.private_key.get_public_key_string() ) # calculate the certificate's ID on the basis of the profile and public key cert.id = cert.calculate_uuid() # set the scope params to include the primary partition value and any additional params scope_params = {primary_scope_param_key: cert.id} scope_params.update(extra_scope_params) cert.scope_params = json.dumps(scope_params) # self-sign the certificate cert.sign_certificate(cert) # save and return the certificate cert.save() return cert
+[docs] @classmethod def generate_root_certificate(cls, scope_def_id, **extra_scope_params): # attempt to retrieve the requested scope definition object scope_def = ScopeDefinition.retrieve_by_id(scope_def_id) # create a certificate model instance cert = cls() # set the scope definition foreign key, and read some values off of the scope definition model cert.scope_definition = scope_def cert.scope_version = scope_def.version cert.profile = scope_def.profile primary_scope_param_key = scope_def.primary_scope_param_key _assert( primary_scope_param_key, "Root cert can only be created for ScopeDefinition that has primary_scope_param_key defined", ) # generate a key and extract the public key component cert.private_key = Key() cert.public_key = Key(public_key_string=cert.private_key.get_public_key_string()) # calculate the certificate's ID on the basis of the profile and public key cert.id = cert.calculate_uuid() # set the scope params to include the primary partition value and any additional params scope_params = {primary_scope_param_key: cert.id} scope_params.update(extra_scope_params) cert.scope_params = json.dumps(scope_params) # self-sign the certificate cert.sign_certificate(cert) # save and return the certificate cert.save() return cert

 [docs] def has_private_key(self): return self._private_key is not None